Luc1eSky/Framingham_Heart_Study/README.md

 ### Scope of study
 - 1. Plots (scatter and hist) of various independent variables to understand the dataset and data patterns.
-- 2. Implement Logistic Regression, Logit Model to explain the marginal effects of various variables on survival.
+- 2. Implement Logistic Regression, Logit Model to explain the marginal effects of various variables on the probability of occurence of Coronary Heart Disease after 10 years.
 - 3. Confusion matrix with lowest false positives and false negatives.

 ### Deadline - Dec 10, 2022